 - Together with a test for serum calcium levels (an indicator for toxicity)

 Most labs here in the US currently have a reference range of 20–100 ng/mL.
-But as you can see from the list below, we use a much narrower range at marcellepick.com!
+But as you can see from the list below, I use a much narrower range at marcellepick.com!
 That’s because I’ve seen so many women who are told their levels are “normal” who have begun to thrive after supplementation.

 Vitamin D levels — what’s really optimal?